Caesarea Maritima: Ottoman period

 Caesarea became part of the Ottoman Empire in 1516, along with the rest of the Levant, and remained under Ottoman rule for four centuries.
 In 1664, a settlement is mentioned consisting of 100 Moroccan families and 7 to 8 Jewish ones.
 In the 18th century it again declined.
 In 1806, the German explorer Ulrich Jasper Seetzen saw "Káisserérie" as a ruin occupied by some poor fishermen and their families.
+In 1870, French explorer Victor Guérin visited the site.